VinceNolan999/ms1-nicola/README.md

 #### As A returning user.

+-  I want to see pictures of nicola.

 -  I want to keep upto date where nicola is next performing.

 #### WebSite Owner story